snackmasta/Lidar-Ultrasonic_Mapping/README.md

 - `txt2excel.py`: Script for converting log files to Excel format.
 - `run.bat`: Batch script to clear logs, prompt for COM port, and run Python scripts.
 - `requirements.txt`: List of required Python packages.

-## Contributing
-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.